neondatabase/neon/docs/rfcs/025-generation-numbers.md

 processed in a generation-aware way, and a fast path for timeline deletions, where that fast path may skip validation and the persistent queue.

-### Synchronizing attachments on pageserver startup

-For correctness, it is not necessary for a node to synchronize its attachments on startup: it may continue to ingest+serve tenants on stale attachment generation numbers harmlessly.

-As an optimization, we may avoid doing spurious S3 writes within a stale generation, by using the same generation-checking API that is used for deletions.
-On startup, concurrently with loading state from disk, the pageserver may issue RPCs to the control plane to discover if any of its attachments are stale.

-If an attachment is stale, then the pageserver will not do any S3 writes.
-However, the attachment will still ingest the WAL and serve reads: this is necessary for high availability, as some endpoint might still be using this node for reads.
-To avoid overwhelming local disk with data that cannot be offloaded to remote storage, we may impose some time/space threshold on the attachment when operating in this mode: when exceeded, the attachment would go into Broken state.
-It is the responsibility of the control plane to ensure that endpoints are using the latest attachment location before this happens.

-In principle we could avoid the need to exchange O(attachment_count) information at startup by having the control plane keep track of whether any changes happened that would affect the pageserver's attachments while it was unavailable, but this would impose complexity on the control plane code to track such dirty/clean state.
-It is simpler to just check all the attachments, and relatively inexpensive since validating generation numbers is a read-only request to the control plane.

 ### Cleaning up orphan objects (scrubbing)

 An orphan object is any object which is no longer referenced by a running node or by metadata.